Get free access to

 Is personal presence required for opening a current bank account?

-Yes, the personal presence of the person who will be authorised to use the bank account (usually the executive director) is necessary.
+Yes, the personal presence of the person who will be authorised to use the bank account (usually the managing director) is necessary.
 This is due to European legislation which sets strict conditions on KYC and compliance policy.

-What is an Ultimate Beneficial Owner (UBO)?
+Who is an Ultimate Beneficial Owner (UBO)?

 The beneficial owner is every natural person who directly or indirectly owns more than 25% of participation in the capital or voting rights in the company; or who is entitled to a share of profit exceeding 25%; or who exercises actual control over the company on other grounds.
 Other grounds may refer to a partnership agreement, for example.